All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Cycling serves two purposes.
 First, it may help prevent receptor desensitization, where the body becomes less responsive to the peptide over time.
 Second, it allows periodic assessment of how the body responds without the peptide, which helps your physician evaluate the ongoing need for therapy.

 The ideal cycling protocol depends on your health goals and your physician's clinical judgment.
-There is no single "correct" cycle for all individuals.
+There's no single "correct" cycle for all individuals.

 Storage

-Proper storage is essential to maintaining GHK-Cu potency:
+Proper storage is important to maintaining GHK-Cu potency:

 • Before reconstitution: Store lyophilized GHK-Cu in the refrigerator (36 to 46 degrees Fahrenheit / 2 to 8 degrees Celsius).
 Unreconstituted peptide is generally stable for extended periods under proper refrigeration.